155th Ohio Infantry Regiment: History

 In early May 1864, the 92nd Regiment of the Ohio National Guard and the 44th Battalion (Mahoning County) were consolidated to form the 155th Regiment, Ohio Volunteer Infantry.
 The new unit was organized Sunday, May 8, at Camp Dennison (Cincinnati, Ohio) with 838 men under the command of Colonel Harley H. Sage for one hundred days' service.
 Sage had previously served in the 13th Ohio Infantry and 43rd Ohio Infantry, and had commanded the 92nd Regiment, Ohio National Guard before taking command of the 155th.

 On May 12, the 155th OVI left for New Creek, West Virginia.
 The regiment did garrison duty at Martinsburg until June 3, when it moved to Washington, D.C.
 From there, it moved into Virginia to White House, Bermuda Hundred and then City Point.
 On June 29, it went into an entrenched camp at Norfolk, where it remained until July 27 as a part of the Army of the James.
 On that date, a Union expeditionary force (including the 155th Ohio, 20th New York Cavalry, 1st U.S. Volunteers, and two sections of the 8th New York Independent Battery) left Norfolk for Elizabeth City, North Carolina.
 The troops marched the forty miles or so south to Elizabeth City to capture horses, cotton, tobacco and other contraband.
-On August 6, 1864, the regiment returned to Natick.
+On August 4, the regiment returned to Norfolk.
 Fifteen days later, its term of enlistment expiring, the 155th was ordered home.
 The regiment returned to Ohio and was mustered out August 27, 1864.
 The 155th Ohio lost during its service 20 enlisted men by disease.